wbalmer/petitRADTRANS/docs/JOSS/Blain2024/paper.md

 [^2]: According to `numpy.ndarray.nbytes`.

-### Interface with the `retrieval` module
+### Interface with pRT's `retrieval` module
 The `Retrieval` object has been extended to support spectra with up to 3 dimensions, intended to be order, exposure, and wavelength.
 It now also has a class method that instantiates a `Retrieval` object from `Data` objects[^3].
-The `Data` object has also been extended in two ways: it now allows taking directly data as arrays, instead of requiring an ASCII file, and allows taking directly `Radtrans` (or by extension `SpectralModel`) objects, instead of generating a new one during a `Retrieval` instance.
+The `Data` object has also been extended in two ways: it now allows taking directly data as arrays, instead of requiring an ASCII file, and allows taking directly `Radtrans` (or by extension `SpectralModel`) objects, instead of generating a new one during a `Retrieval` instantiation.

 [^3]: pRT's `retrieval` module allows for the retrieval of a combination of datasets.

 In addition, `SpectralModel`'s model parameters and spectral modification functions can be advantageously used to simplify the retrieval setup compared to `Radtrans`'.
 This removes the need for several steps:

-- building the `RetrievalConfig` object, as this has been be automated,
+- building the `RetrievalConfig` object, as this has been automated,
 - declaring the fixed parameters, as all model parameters that are not retrieved parameters are *de facto* fixed parameters,
 - writing the retrieval model function, as it is given by the `SpectralModel` itself.

 Ground-based high-resolution spectra contain telluric and stellar lines that must be removed.
 This is usually done with a "preparing" pipeline (also called "detrending" or "pre-processing" pipeline).
 To this end, a new `retrieval.preparing` sub-module has been implemented, containing the "Polyfit" pipeline [@Blain2024] and the "SysRem" pipeline [@Tamuz2005].
 To perform a retrieval when the data are prepared with "Polyfit", the forward model must be prepared in the same way [@Blain2024].
 This forward model preparation step can be activated when calculating a spectrum with `SpectralModel`.

 ### Ground-based data simulation
 Data ($F$) taken from ground telescopes can be expressed as $F = M_\Theta \circ D + N$ [@Blain2024], where $M_\Theta$ is an exact model with true parameters $\Theta$, $D$ ("deformation matrix") represents the combination of telluric lines, stellar lines, and instrumental deformations (pseudo-continuum, blaze function, ...), and $N$ is the noise.
 The operator "$\circ$" represents the element-wise product.
 Telluric lines, noise, and other deformations can be included in a `SpectralModel` object.
 A time-varying airmass can be added as model parameter to better model the telluric lines.
-Finally, a command-line interface with ESO's [SKYCALC](https://www.eso.org/observing/etc/bin/gen/form?INS.MODE=swspectr+INS.NAME=SKYCALC) sky model calculator has been implemented.
+Finally, a command-line interface (CLI) with ESO's [SKYCALC](https://www.eso.org/observing/etc/bin/gen/form?INS.MODE=swspectr+INS.NAME=SKYCALC) sky model calculator has been implemented, adapting the CLI provided on [ESO's website](https://www.eso.org/observing/etc/doc/skycalc/helpskycalccli.html).

 ## Workflows
 ### Spectra calculation